atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/real-timesearch.md

 - **Type:** Array of Strings
 - **Required:** No
 - **Description:** List of airline codes to include in the search.
-- **Constraints:** Must be valid IATA airline codes.
 - **Default:** None
 - **Example:** ["FR", "W6", "F9"]

 ## **acceptCacheIfTimeout**
 - **Type:** Boolean
 - **Required:** No
 - **Description:** Indicates whether cached results should be accepted in case of timeout.
 If "false", then the request will time-out if it exceeds 120s and no results will be displayed.
 If "true", then after 120s cache results will be displayed.
-- **Constraints:** true or false.
+Valid values:
+true: Search cache if timed out.
+false: Do not search cache if timed out.
 - **Default:** true
 - **Example:** true